Best productivity Chrome extensions for 2026: quick answer

 2. Workona

-Workona takes a workspace-based approach to tab management.
-Its Chrome Web Store listing marks it as Featured, with a 4.6 rating, 3.8K ratings, 200,000 users, version 3.1.33, and a January 14, 2025 update.
-The listing says Workona auto-saves tabs, supports secure backups, syncs tabs between computers, stores spaces in the cloud, and handles web history.
+Workona treats each project as a workspace.
+Its Chrome Web Store listing marks it as Featured, with a 4.6 rating, 3.8K ratings, 100,000 users, version 3.1.33, and a January 15, 2025 update.
+The listing says Workona auto-saves tabs, supports secure backups, syncs tabs between computers, stores spaces in the cloud, and its privacy disclosure says it handles web history.

-Best for: Users who want full workspace isolation between projects.
+Best for: Users who want strong separation between projects.
 Price: Free, Pro, Team, and Enterprise plans.
 Check Workona's pricing page for current prices.

 3. OneTab

-OneTab is the old reliable choice for tab cleanup.
-Click the extension icon, and your open tabs collapse into a single list.
-Its Chrome Web Store listing marks it as Featured, with a 4.5 rating, 14.5K ratings, 2,000,000 users, version 2.14, and a March 22, 2026 update.
-OneTab claims up to 95% memory savings by converting open tabs into a list, and says tab URLs are not transmitted except when you use its "share as web page" feature.
+OneTab is the plain, old reliable choice for tab cleanup.
+Click the extension icon and your open tabs collapse into a single list.
+Its Chrome Web Store listing marks it as Featured, with a 4.4 rating, 14.6K ratings, 2,000,000 users, version 2.18, and a July 5, 2026 update.
+OneTab claims up to 95% memory savings by converting open tabs into a list.
+It says tab URLs are not transmitted except when you intentionally use "share as web page," and the Chrome Web Store disclosure says the developer does not collect or use user data.

 Best for: Users who want one blunt button for reducing open tabs.
 Price: Free.